-- Maximising operating profit through using the maintenance crew where it is more profitable than using alternatives.
-By implication, if alternatives to the crew were used then they would need to be supervised to maximise the profit for the organisation.
+- Maximizing operating profit through using the maintenance crew where it is more profitable than using alternatives.
+By implication, if alternatives to the crew were used then they would need to be supervised to maximize the profit for the organization.
 (A possible measure of success might be to trend each week or month the ‘cost of maintenance / number of men in the crew’.)

 - Quickly returning equipment to design capability through using the maintenance crew most effectively.
 (A possible measure of success might be ‘total time to repair all equipment / number of men in the crew’.)

-- Maximising equipment availability through most effectively using the maintenance crew.
+- Maximizing equipment availability through most effectively using the maintenance crew.
 (A possible measure of success might be ‘operating cost due to repair, including knock-on costs and lost opportunity costs’.)

 The secondary duties flow from the primary duties and this is where you would include things such as coaching/mentoring people; specialist technical support/guidance they need to provide; determining training needs of persons in the crew; and so on.

 The other query you mentioned was ‘who should buy the day-to-day maintenance parts?’
 By ‘day-to-day parts’ I assume you mean materials for unplanned jobs and breakdowns.